Linkedin Tips & Strategies

 Step 6: Add a Clear Call-to-Action (CTA)

 Your post shouldn’t just end.
-Tell your audience exactly what you want them to do next, guiding them back to the goal you set in the planning phase.
-Most of the time, the best CTA is a question that invites conversation.
+Tell your audience what you want them to do next, relating to the goal you set.
+Often, a question invites conversation.

 Examples: